 Treatment is the same, regardless of the species of roundworm.
 There are a number of medications that can be used to treat roundworms, and your vet can help you pick the one right for your dog.

 Medications will only affect adult roundworms, however, so should be repeated at 2-week intervals to deal with any residual larvae as they mature.

-The number of treatments necessary will depend on the age of the dog and the situation and will be determined by your vet.
+The number of treatments necessary will depend on the age of the dog and their situation.
+The treatment course will be determined by your vet.
 If you have a pregnant dog, consult your vet for advice on deworming the mom and pups.
 Many of the monthly medications designed for parasite control will prevent roundworm infections on an ongoing basis.
 If your dog is not on one of these preventative medications, your vet will recommend a regular protocol to keep roundworms at bay.
 Keeping pet wastes picked up, and preventing pets from eating rodents can also help prevent infection with worms.

 People and Roundworms

 The larvae of Toxocara canis roundworms can infect people, as well as dogs.